 The problem with differing whistleblower report retention periods

-As you can see above, some countries (particularly EU Member States) have established whistleblower report retention periods of:
+As you can see above, some countries (particularly EU Member States) have established whistleblower reporting retention of data periods of:

 - Zero if the case is unsubstantiated,